lae-laps/Photo-Command/README.md

 # Photo-Command

-A simple terminal application for extensive photo editing made fast and easy
+A simple terminal application of extensive photo editing made fast and easy

 Photo-Command is a simple terminal application made in python for basic photo editing It has a series of commands for the several procedures it can do